 In case you haven’t heard it enough — email isn’t dead.
 And if you weren’t sure, now you know.
 Well, I’m glad we were able to clear that up!
 So, rather than beat a dead horse and talk about how email isn’t dead, it’s time to celebrate email!
 Not only was email the most popular […]

 A successful email marketing campaign should encourage its subscribers to take some sort of call to action.
 An even more successful email does that, but more—it persuades the reader to share the message with others.
-Tracking forwards in email Most emails come equipped with social sharing buttons and “forward to a friend” links to encourage […]
+This infographic walks you through how to get your emails shared–and go viral.

 What influences your subscribers’ willingness to open, click, and interact with your email?
 From subject lines and “from addresses” to images and landing pages, they all play a major role in determining whether your subscribers will engage with your email or not.
 You have about 3-4 seconds to grab your readers’ attention and interest them enough to open and read your email.
 In order to do this, you must design for your subscribers.